michal-franc/michal-franc.github.io/_posts/_draft/emailcourse/3-building-blocks-coding.md

     }
 }
 ```

-It is a simple endpoint that lets you know if service is ok.
-Usually, you do this by assuming that 200 HTTP status means, I am ok and 500 I am not ok.
-It is also advisable to return some analysis of what could fail.

-The top example is simple.
-You can create more complicated ones.
+Simple endpoint providing information if service is ok.
+Usually healthcheck can be based on HTTP Status Code:.

+* 200 - means, I am OK
+* 500 - oops there is some problem

+Body contains more details with useful information that could help identify the problem.
+Example: information about availability or problems of all the external dependencies like databases, queues etc.

+More complex example

 ```
   var health = new {